publisha/shakespeareplay/readme.md

 - In GitHub go to settings for your repository
 - Under GitHub Pages choose Master for the source
 - Your web page for the play will be live!

+**Please note: **this will be demonstrated in class and there will be a screencast available